Copper Gutters and the Screws Used to Install Them

 - Torx Plus tamper-resistant.

-What Are Screw Head Types Designed For?
+What Are the Screw Drive Types Designed to Do?

-The challenge with slotted screws — common though they might be — is that it can sometimes be difficult to stabilize the screw during installation.
+The challenge with slotted screws — common though they might be — is that it can sometimes be challenging to stabilize the screw during installation.
 That is, it’s easy for your screwdriver or drill to slip when driving a slotted screw.
 For that reason, slotted screws are still commonly used — but they’re generally on the decline, especially for contractors and others who need to drive many screws as quickly as possible.

 A Phillips tamper-resistant screw is just like a Phillips drive screw with one big exception.
-It includes a small pin in the center of the screw head that prevents — you guessed it — tampering.
+It includes a small pin in the center of the screw drive that prevents — you guessed it — tampering.

-Square recess screw heads have a square-shaped socket and protrusion with a slightly tapered tool and socket.
+Square recess screw drives have a square-shaped socket and protrusion with a slightly tapered tool and socket.
 This style is becoming increasingly popular for a good reason — the tools used to drive them very rarely slip out of place and are easier to insert.

 Square Recess Tamper-Resistant

-Torx Plus screws are much like Torx screws, but their design creates a larger contact area between the screw head and the tool used to drive it.
-This produces greater torque and greater ease in driving the screw, even at high speeds.
+Torx Plus screws are much like Torx screws, but their design creates a larger contact area between the screw drive and the tool used to drive it.
+This recess produces greater torque and greater ease in driving the screw, even at high speeds.
 Though this design is new, it’s becoming more popular.

 Torx Plus Tamper-Resistant

-With a Torx Plus tamper-resistant, you get the greater contact area for greater torque, plus the small pin in the center of the head that prevents tampering.
+With a Torx Plus tamper-resistant, you get the greater contact area for greater torque, plus the small pin in the center of the drive that prevents tampering.
 It differs from the standard Torx Plus design because it is a five-pointed star.
 They are common in high-security applications, like correctional facilities.

 Learn More About Screw Head Types at All Points Fasteners